RaminKav/LostInTime/notes.md

 - creating an item directly into the inventory will currently not work with this design. if its not an entity, cant use prefab to get attributes

 BUG: moving very far causes dash cooldown to double in speed? weird behaviour
-BUG: move dash tick to animations.rs
+BUG: move dash tick to animations.rs, also dash movement is mega glitched rn
 BUG: multi hit projectiles on mobs?

 TODO: `AttackState` remove attack related data to components, for proto? basically how do we impl different att styles w seldum_state